ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 The `>`character at the start of a line indicates the interpreter prompt, whereas `:t` is the GHCi macro for requesting the _type_ of an expression.

-If the prompt is not present, we assume to be working in a `.hs` text file, to be loaded in GHCi.

-The `--` token at the start of a line specifies a comment: the line as a whole is not interpreted as Haskell code.
-Multiple-line comments are enclosed in a `{-`,  `-}` pair.

 If we input an expression that already has a value associated, GHCi computes and prints the expression value on the next line.
 If, on the other hand, we ask for the type of an expression `x` with `:t x`, the interpreter outputs this after a double colon.